jimm/keymaster_objc/file_format.md

 Note that transposition occurs after a connection's zone has filtered out incoming data, not before.

+##### Filtering Messages

+    filter status

+`status` is a MIDI status byte name or number.
+You can use a decimal or hex number or the name of a controller as specified in consts.h.

+When filtering, channel is ignored.

 ##### Filtering Controllers

     filterController num